Beaumont School

 Our Curriculum

-Our curriculum allows selection from a wide range of challenging subjects.
+Our curriculum allows selection from a wide range of prestigious subjects.

-We offer the following A Levels: Art, Biology, Business Economics, Chemistry, Computer Science, Drama & Theatre Studies, Economics, English Literature, French, Further Maths, Geography, German, History, Maths and AS Maths, Music, Philosophy & Ethics, Photography, Physical Education, Physics, Politics, Psychology, Sociology and Spanish.
+Art, Biology, Business Economics, Chemistry, Computer Science, Drama, Economics, English Literature, French, Further Maths, Geography, German, History, Maths, Media Studies, Music, Philosophy & Ethics, Photography, Physical Education, Physics, Politics, Psychology, Sociology and Spanish.

 Students’ personal development and well-being is outstanding.
 They enjoy Sixth Form life.
 A wide range of activities supports learning including an extensive range of extra-curricular activities and visits.
 The structures in place support learning, progress and attainment very well … so students make outstanding progress.
 Teachers plan exciting challenging lessons that stretch students’ thinking.
 Leadership of the Sixth Form is outstanding.
 Achievement in the Sixth Form is outstanding.
 Teaching in the Sixth Form is outstanding.
 Teachers monitor, review and assess students often.
 A wide range of activities supports learning including an extensive range of extra-curricular activities and visits.